Rudolph von Ripper: Service in the US Army

+He became sufficiently known for his audacity when leading patrols that his division forbade him going on patrol without specific permission.
+Combat cartoonist Bill Mauldin described him as a rare exception to infantrymen being "the kind that spends its time being miserable and scared in foxholes", saying he was driven by his hatred for the Nazis.
+Mauldin recounted tales of von Ripper obtaining intelligence by simply sneaking into a darkened German command post at night and demanding information in his "arrogant Prussian voice".

 In a later sortie, he was ambushed and wounded in his right hand, left leg and face by machine gun bullets.
 He was taken to Naples to recover, where he continued to work on paintings based on his front line sketches.
 In November 1943, half his right index finger was amputated due to his wounds.
-He became sufficiently known for his audacity when leading patrols that his division forbade him going on patrol without specific permission.

-In December 1943, his art was included in The Army at War, a War Department exhibition of combat art.
-Writing in the catalog for the exhibition, von Ripper wrote:
+In December 1943, von Ripper's art was included in The Army at War, a War Department exhibition of combat art.
+In the catalog for the exhibition, he wrote:

 A soldier-artist is a painter with a gun, a man to fight at times and to paint at other times.
-And in that he is very lucky: He can divert his effort from destruction, from killing, which is the soldier’s job, to creative work, to build, make new things.
+And in that he is very lucky: He can divert his effort from destruction, from killing, which is the soldier's job, to creative work, to build, make new things.